 The Yorkshire and Humber region is currently second in the national table for NEET (Not in Education, Employment or Training) young people within Leeds contributing 22,900 (aged 16-18).
-In order to reduce this figure, Leeds City Council working with different partners across the city aim to tackle the issues early, to provide children in primary schools with positive activities that will stay with them during their school lives.
+In order to reduce this figure, Leeds City Council working with different partners across the city aim to tackle the issues early, to provide children in primary schools with positive activities that will stay with them during the rest of their school lives.

-For more information on Inspiring Champions contact
+For more information on our Inspiring Champions Project: